 Employees can automatically contribute to recurring expenses or investments through payroll deduction plans.
 For instance, it is customary for employees to deduct a certain percentage of their pay and put it into their Individual Retirement Account (IRA) or Roth IRA.
 Additionally, an employee can have the insurance payments withdrawn from their salary, guaranteeing they are always paid on time.

 Some payroll deduction schemes allow regular, voluntary payroll deductions to buy a common stick.
+If that sounds like what your company needs, payroll software must be the right investment.
 For that kind of circumstance, the employee can participate in the company’s stock purchase plan to use a portion of each paycheck to acquire shares of the stock, typically at a reduced rate.